gdsotirov/bugzilla-bg/README.md

 * [Bugzilla 4.4.13](https://github.com/gdsotirov/bugzilla-bg/releases/tag/bugzilla-bg-4.4.13) (old stable);
 * [Bugzilla 5.0.6](https://github.com/gdsotirov/bugzilla-bg/releases/tag/bugzilla-bg-5.0.6) (current stable).

+# Usage

+Follow these instructions to install:

+  * download a tarball for your Bugzilla version (see [Supported versions](#supported-versions) above);
+  * unpack into your Bugzilla installation (e.g. `tar -xvf bugzilla-bg-x.y.z.tar.gz`);
+  * run `checksetup.pl` script to compile the templates (e.g. `./checksetup.pl`).

+Navigate your browser to your Bugzilla installation.
+Your language is detected from browser settings and you could also change it from the menu in the header of every page.

 # History

 In the spring of 2005 I was evaluating [Bugzilla](https://www.bugzilla.org/)